CottageClass/cottageclass-app-api/README.md

 ### Run

-1. Start your server with
+1. Start the rails server and the webpack dev server with
     ```
     hivemind -p 3000 Procfile.dev
     ```

+1. Visit [http://cottageclass.ngrok.io/](http://cottageclass.ngrok.io/).
+Or use your own ngrok

 ## Test